-Matter Arising 1: Project Business Case (Design) Im ıpact Whilst a Full Business Case and Outline Business Case were not required to impleme of a national system, we noted that an internal business case was not developed.
-In i were unable to confirm the background of the project including ownership, roles and read whether analysis relating to the anticipated benefits, expected risks and cresourcing had been undertaken prior to project initiation. its absence we responsibilities, costs including tential risk of: The project does not meet its deadlines; The Health Board does not gain the anticipated benefits from the deployment.
-Recommendations Pri ority 1.1 In the absence of an initial internal business case, Management should ensure tha is undertaken prior to embarking on the third phase of the project: project ownership, roles and responsibilities are agreed and documented; and risks relating to rollout are identified, analysed and documented. at the following High Agreed Management Action Tai rget Date Re sponsible Officer 1.1 Agree, and suitable governance arrangements will be established for the remainder of the project as per previous projects, following PRINCE or Agile methodologies.
-For example: Project Group / Project Team Project Initial Documentation, Project Plan Le rector of Mental Health and earning Disabilities / Digital rector
+riacce failening in reject business case (Besign) Matter Arising 1: Project Business Case (Design) Whilst a Full Business Case and Outline Business Case were not required to imple of a national system, we noted that an internal business case was not developed. were unable to confirm the background of the project including ownership, roles and whether analysis relating to the anticipated benefits, expected risks an resourcing had been undertaken prior to project initiation.
+Potential risk of: The project does not meet its deadlines; The Health Board does not gain the anticipated benefits from the deployment.
+Recommendations Priority 1.1 In the absence of an initial internal business case, Management should ensure is undertaken prior to embarking on the third phase of the project: project ownership, roles and responsibilities are agreed and documented; a risks relating to rollout are identified, analysed and documented.
+High Agreed Management Action Target Date Responsible Officer